rp42dev/MS-4-Django-Full-Stack-Project/README.md

 1. Easy navigate and find the products that they are interested in buying.
 1. Easily select the product that user wishes to purchase.
 1. Register account to have personal account.
-1. Login and Save shopping-cart and shipping details for fast checkout.
+1. Login and Save shipping details for fast checkout.
 1. Update account details/shipping details or delete their account.
 1. Enable the User to track their order history.
 1. To be able to make instant and safe payments.